raspberrypi/raspiraw/README.md

 	-f, --fps	: Set frame rate regs

-Sets the requested frame rate.
-Argument is a floating point number.
-This is convenience shortcut for computing hh/ll values and "380E,hhll" in --regs for ov5647 sensor.
-TODO: Needs to be extended to deal with the other sensors as well.
+Sets the requested frame rate; argument is a floating point number.
+All sensors but adv7282m sensor are supported.

 #### Sensor mode setting options